What's the meaning of the phrase 'Whipper snapper'?

-A diminutive or insignificant person, especially a sprightly or impertinent youngster.
+A whipper-snapper is a diminutive or insignificant person, especially a sprightly or impertinent youngster.

 'Whipper snapper' is now a rather archaic term and, although you might hear it in black and white British films, those who are young and streetwise enough to actually be whipper snappers aren't likely to use it.

 'Whipper snappers' were known by various names, all of them derived from the habit of young layabouts of hanging around snapping whips to pass the time.
 Originally these ne'er-do-wells were known simply, and without any great linguistic imagination, as 'whip snappers'.